tortoise/tortoise-orm/docs/getting_started.rst

     run_async(main())

 .. note::
-    Find more examples (including transactions, several databases and a little more complex querying) in :ref:`examples` and :ref:`query_api`.
+    Find more examples (including transactions, using multiple databases and more complex querying) in :ref:`examples` and :ref:`query_api`.